Akshaya101/Akshaya101/README.md

 # Hi, I'm Akshaya 👋👩‍💻
 I am a Senior in College, currently pursing my Bachelor's degree in Computer Science.
 I am working on my development skills whilst learning data structures and algorithms.
-I am Looking forward to working with organizations where I can utilize my skills to their maximum potential.
+I am Llooking forward to work with organizations where I can utilize my skills to their maximum potential.

 # About Me 👩
 - I'm based in India 🌏
-- I'm currently learning MERN stack and also working on Blockchain Technology 📚
+- I'm currently learning about MERN stack and also working on Blockchain Technology 📚
 - You can contact me at chanchala9119@gmail.com 📩
 - I write [technical articles](https://akshayachanchala.showwcase.com/shows) based on Web Development 📝
 - Design of the app that I'm working on, [developed using Figma](https://github.com/Akshaya101/CREX/tree/master/wireframe) 🖼